696-eth/threads/README.md

 Ultra sound barrier 🦇 🔊 🚧

-How much each TX needs to Pay for Ethereum to be sustainable ♻️?
+How much each TX needs to Pay for Ethereum to be sustainable♻️?

 ♻️ Sustainability = 💵 enough income to pay for 🔒

-⬇️ 1million x => 3gwei/tx
+With 🌊Scalability: 1million x transactions => 3gwei/tx ♻️

 ![](https://i.imgur.com/wHYZCFS.png)
 /23

 🔒🚗Blockspace is a big business 💰

-Daily blockspace sales have been growing 📈
+Daily🚗blockspace sales have been growing 📈

-Induced demand: more 🚗blockspace => 🚗blockspace gets cheaper => attracting more demand.
+Induced demand: more 🚗blockspace => 🚗blockspace gets cheaper => attracting more demand 📈

-Thus, it is going to unlock more activity!
+Thus, it is going to unlock more activity🔁

 ![](https://i.imgur.com/IJC7IRB.png)